Wilton Manors, Florida

 Wilton Manors is a city in Broward County, Florida, United States.
+Wilton Manors is part of the Miami metropolitan area, which was home to 6,166,488 people at the 2020 census.
 As of the 2020 census, the city had a population of 11,426.
-Wilton Manors is part of the Miami metropolitan area, which was home to 6,166,488 people at the 2020 census.

 History

 In the early 20th century, the area now known as Wilton Manors was known as Colohatchee.
 A train stop along the Florida East Coast Railroad near the current NE 24th Street shared that name.
 The name Wilton Manors was coined in 1925 by Ned Willingham, a Georgia transplant and land developer.
 Wilton Manors was incorporated in 1947.

-The city is home to a sizable LGBT population and has become a destination for LGBT tourists, who frequent its many nightclubs and gay-owned businesses along the main street, Wilton Drive; the 2010 U.S. Census reported that it is second only to Provincetown, Massachusetts in the proportion (15%) of gay couples relative to the total population (couples as reported to the U.S. Census).
-It contains a large Pride Center, the World AIDS Museum and Educational Center, and a branch of the Stonewall National Museum & Archives, whose main facility is in neighboring Fort Lauderdale.
+The city is home to a sizable LGBT population and has become a destination for LGBT tourists, who frequent its many nightclubs and gay-owned businesses along the main street, Wilton Drive; the 2010 U.S. Census reported that it is second only to Provincetown, Massachusetts in the proportion (15%) of gay couples relative to the total population.
+It contains a large Pride Center, the World AIDS Museum and Educational Center, and a branch of the Stonewall National Museum and Archives, whose main facility is in neighboring Fort Lauderdale.
 A city web page highlights LGBT+ life in Wilton Manors.
 As of the November 2018 elections, Wilton Manors became the first city in Florida and only the second city in the United States to have an all-LGBT+ governing body.

 Since the late 1990s, the Wilton Drive main street corridor has undergone an economic transformation.
 Formerly a sleepy street lined with small retail shops, Wilton Drive is now the city's arts and entertainment district, home to numerous restaurants, bars, shops, condos and rental developments that have blossomed over the last decade.
 Many of the businesses in the arts and entertainment district are LGBT-owned and/or operated, and "The Drive" has become a local, regional, and national destination for LGBT+ tourism.
 In late 2018, construction began on a "Complete Streets" project that will see wider sidewalks, on-street parking, buffered bike lines, and the reduction of vehicular lanes from four to two.
 Construction of the roadway portion of the project is projected to be completed in late 2019, followed by the landscaping portion of the project.